 - 150 Baht/time = Permission to change or add conditions

-In the article on working illegally in Thailand one of the many offences is when you work as a location not in your work permit or not working for the person in the work permit.
+In the article on working illegally in Thailand one of the many offences is when you work as a location not in your permit or not working for the person in the work permit.
 The permit only allows you to work for the person at the address in your work permit.

 The information contained in our website is for general information purposes only and does not constitute legal advices.
 For further information, please contact us.